krnak/ztrezor/doc/README.md

 ```

 where `F4Jumble` is an unkeyed 4-round Feistel construction to approximate a random permutation described in [ZIP 316](https://github.com/zcash/zips/blob/main/zip-0316.rst).
 This function makes it computationally impossible to generate two lexicographically close addresses.
 Therefore it should be sufficient to check only first 16 bytes when spending to UA (**not confirmed, just my reasoning**).

+UA's components are ordered by priority according to this priority list:

+1. Orchard
+2. Sapling
+3. transparent

+Each address type (Orchard, Sapling, transparent) may be included only once.
+Otherwise UA will be rejected.
+UA containing only a transparent address will be rejected.

 TODO: autoshielding feature